Upstatement-Archive/ink/README.md

 * Install the two packages AND the prefpane
 * Follow the MySQL instructions here: [http://akrabat.com/computing/setting-up-php-mysql-on-os-x-10-8-mountain-lion/](http://akrabat.com/computing/setting-up-php-mysql-on-os-x-10-8-mountain-lion/)
 * After step 2 where you edit `~/.bash_profile`, dont forget to close your terminal window and open a new one.
 It won't work otherwise.
 Also, use `subl` if vim is confusing.
 * Now you can start a MySQL server from your system preferences panel, and if you type `mysql` into terminal it will tell you which versin you're running.
-Nib needs this to live.
+Ink needs this to live.
 I think.

 ## Usage

-For the time being, **you have to run all of these commands from the `nib` directory**.
+For the time being, **you have to run all of these commands from the `ink` directory**.

 Also, arguments can be passed as ordered variables, or as keyed arguments.
 For example: